Fradenti/intRinsic/cran-comments.md

      Message: Not Found

-Aside from the notes above, running `devtools::check(args = c('--as-cran','--no-manual'))` locally and the functions `devtools::check_win_devel()` and `devtools::check_win_release()` produces no ERRORs, WARNINGs, nor NOTEs.
+Aside from the notes above, running `devtools::check(args = c('--as-cran','--no-manual'))` locally and the functions `devtools::check_win_devel()` and `devtools::check_win_release()` produces no ERRORs, WARNINGs, nor additional NOTEs.

 The functions `devtools::check_rhub()`,  produce no ERRORs, no WARNINGs, and one NOTE.
 Specifically, only on `Fedora Linux, R-devel, clang, gfortran`, we obtained